w3c/html-ruby/explainers/ruby-tts.md

   and must instead produce a single audio rendition.
   To the extent possible, it should derive the pronunciation from information contained in both the base and the annotation.

-  A typical patter would be to use the (possibly incomplete) phonetic representation in the annotation to select one of several fully characterized phonetic renderings stored in the user agent’s dictionary.
+  A typical pattern would be to use the (possibly incomplete) phonetic representation in the annotation to select one of several fully characterized phonetic renderings stored in the user agent’s dictionary.

   If the speech user agent cannot reconcile the pronunciation of the base and of the annotation,